Introduction

 Desiderata

-Consider a model \( \theta \) trained on dataset \( D = D_f \cup D_R\), which can bepartitioned into a forget set \( D_f \) and a retain set \( D_r \).
+Consider a model \( \theta \) trained on dataset \( D = D_f \cup D_R\), which can be partitioned into a forget set \( D_f \) and a retain set \( D_r \).
 The goal of an unlearning algorithm $\mathcal{U}$ is to remove the influence of the forget set from the model's predictions.
 The following desiderata drives research in unlearning.

 Retrain Equivalence